-When the nurse calls your name, it is your turn to go to "Pre-Op" and get ready for surgery.
+When the nurse calls your name, it is your turn to go to "pre-op" to get ready for your procedure.

 First, your nurse will ask you to stand up straight to check your height.
 Then you will stand on a scale to see how much you weigh.
 They will also measure your temperature using a thermometer that lightly swipes across your forehead.